 I have since realized that if we want the amazing example of Martin Luther King Jr., or any inspiring figure to sink in, it’s going to take a little more time.
 I LOVE the fact that we try to honor heroes nationally, but I always felt that one day wasn’t enough.
 As an adult I know how hard it is to adopt a new behavior or attitude.
 As an educator, I know how much repetition goes into skill mastery.
 Yet, we try to squeeze a Mega-hero’s life into a few days of activities, and then hope our kids “get it?”
 Probably not going to happen.

 I wanted to give my students more time to dive into the meaning of a hero, the specific qualities practiced by real heroes, and the impact that their lives can have.
 Since Biographies are an essential part of non-fiction, I found a way to integrate several of my reading, writing, speaking, language and social studies standards into one big project.
 A Personal Hero Research Project!
 Of course you can set the criteria for any demographic you like (African American, Latino American, Women Leaders, etc.)

-* fully editable parent letters
+* parent letter

-* due date calendar
+* sample due date calendar

 * research guide for students with worksheets to complete each topic paragraph

 * power points to introduce the project components

-* an interview guide for living heroes
+* an interview guide for living personal heroes (family or friends)